strugglingchristian/strugglingchristian/index.md

   </p>

   <p align="justify">
   Using the 360-day calendar without intercalation for 100 years, would result in 525  fewer days or around 1 1/2 years to the current time.
 This would make it seem that the 360-day calendar is ahead by 1 1/2 years.
 Using this 360-day calendar without intercalation for 1000 years would result in a missing 5250 days or 14 years and 3 months compared to the current time.
 So using this 360-day calendar for 2300 years without intercalation would result in 12,075 days lacking or equivalent to 33 years.
 This would make the 360-day calendar ahead by 33 years if used for a span of 2300 years. <strong><u>But again, in order for Miller’s proof to work, we do not need to take account of this</u></strong>.
-Forget reality for now.
+Maybe the prophetic year (360-day) is just like the commercial year (also 360 days) in the finance world.
+But unless the prophetic timelines don't corresponed to reality, using this 360-day calendar wouldn't align with the dates of history.
+So let's just forget reality for now.
 It’s just always 360 days = 1 year.
   </p>
  <p align="center">
     <img src="https://user-images.githubusercontent.com/104978083/167642823-d1f3708d-1fc5-4dcd-b0e6-53d4fffe362c.png" width="624" height="257"><br />